juananmuxed/teamcoo/README.md

 docker-compose up -d
 ```

+#### Next

-The ports are the next by default:
+The ports by default:

 - API: 3000
-- APP: 8080
+- APP: 8080 -> Just in case you use the Dockerized version
 - DB-Admin: 8081
 - Database: 27017